-16. Do individual participants have to notify the IEEE if they own, or their employer owns, potential Essential Patent Claims incorporated in an IEEE Standard?
-What if they are uncertain whether a Patent Claim they own, or their employer owns, is essential?

-Individuals participating in the IEEE standards development process are required to notify the IEEE of the identity of a holder of any potential Essential Patent Claims (but not the identity of the Essential Patent Claim) where (1) the individual participant is personally aware that the holder may have a potential Essential Patent Claim; (2) the holder is the participant or an entity the participant is from, employed by, or otherwise represents; and (3) the potential Essential Patent Claim is not already the subject of an Accepted Letter of Assurance.
-If such a participant is uncertain whether the patent is essential, the participant still shall notify the IEEE (or cause the IEEE to be notified) of the possibility because the participant is personally aware of a claim that is a potential Essential Patent Claim.

-188 17.
-When is a potential Essential Patent Claim considered to be the subject of an Accepted 189 Letter of Assurance?

-A potential Essential Patent Claim is the subject of an Accepted Letter of Assurance for a particular standard (a) if there is an Accepted Letter of Assurance for the potential Essential Patent Claim or related potential Essential Patent, (b) if there is an Accepted Blanket Letter of Assurance from the holder of the potential Essential Patent Claim, or (c) an Accepted Letter of Assurance for the potential Essential Patent Claim exists under the conditions defined in IEEE-SA Standards Board Operations Manual subclause 6.3.5 Applicability of Letters of Assurance to Amendments, Corrigenda, Editions, or Revisions (see question 14).

-18. How do I find out if a particular company has submitted an Accepted Letter of Assurance?
+- 16. What obligation do Do individual participants have to notify the IEEE if they own, or their employer owns, potential Essential Patent Claims incorporated in a [Proposed] an IEEE Standard?
+What if they are uncertain whether a Patent Claim they own, or their employer owns, is essential? - Individual participants of a call for patentsIndividuals participating in the IEEE standards development process are required to notify the IEEE of the identity of a holder of any potential Essential Patent Claims (but not the identity of the Essential Patent Claim) where (1) the individual participant is personally aware that the holder may have a potential Essential Patent Claim; (2) the holder is the participant or an entity the participant is from, employed by, or otherwise represents; and (3) the potential Essential Patent Claim is not already the subject of any existing Letter of Assurance.
+If such a participant is uncertain whether the patent is essential, the participant still shall notify the IEEE (or cause the IEEE to be notified) of the possibility because they are the participant is personally aware of a claim that is a potential Essential Patent Claim. - 17.
+13a.
+When is a potential Essential Patent Claim considered to be the subject of an existingAccepted Letter of Assurance? - A potential Essential Patent Claim is the subject of an existing Letter of AssuranceAccepted Letter of Assurance for a particular standard (a) if there is an Accepted Letter of Assurance for the potential Essential Patent Claim or related potential Essential Patent, (b) if there is an Accepted Blanket Letter of Assurance from the holder of the potential Essential Patent Claim, or (c) an Accepted Letter of Assurance for the potential Essential Patent Claim exists under the conditions defined in IEEE-SA Standards Board Operations Manual subclause 6.3.5 'Applicability subclause 6.3.5 Applicability of Letters of Assurance to Amendments, Corrigenda, Editions, or Revisions' (see FAO12).question 14). - 18.
+How do I find out if a particular company has submitted aan Accepted Letter of Assurance?

-203 Accepted Letters of Assurance are listed on the IEEE-SA's web site at 204 http://standards.ieee.org/about/sasb/patcom/patents.html.
-Letters of Assurance accepted after 31 December 2006 will be posted on the web site as they are accepted 206 and Letters of Assurance accepted prior to that date will be posted over time.

-19. What are examples of the means by which an individual participant can notify the IEEE (or cause the IEEE to be notified) that his or her employer is the holder of a potential Essential Patent Claim incorporated in a [Proposed] IEEE Standard?
+- Accepted Letters of Assurance are listed on the IEEE-SA's web site at http://standards.ieee.org/about/sasb/patcom/patents.html.
+Letters of Assurance accepted after 31 December 2006 will be posted on the web site as they are receivedaccepted and Letters of Assurance receivedaccepted prior to that date will be posted over time. - 19.
+15. What are example examples of the means by which an individual participant can notify the IEEE (or cause the IEEE to be notified) that his or her employer is the holder of a potential Essential Patent Claim incorporated in a [Proposed] IEEE Standard?
 Does the individual participant need to identify the Essential Patent Claim specifically?